sanchit1610/To-do-website-/README.md

 It offers a straightforward and user-friendly interface for adding, amending, and tracking tasks, enabling users to organise their workload and remain on top of their obligations.

 IMPORTANT:
-Add Node package before runing in your Terminal.
+Add Node package in your Terminal before runing.

+Free To ask any question/queries.